Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 Twilio charges base fees for phone number provisioning and ongoing access, plus per-message and per-minute rates for actual usage.
 The base fee is small; the usage component scales with customer communication volume.

 This model enabled Twilio to scale revenue with customer success: as their customers’ businesses grew and sent more messages, Twilio’s revenue grew proportionally.
+Their net revenue retention exceeded 130% at peak growth — driven entirely by the usage component, not by sales-driven upgrades.

 HubSpot

-HubSpot evolved from a flat-tier subscription (Starter/Pro/Enterprise) to a hybrid structure where seats, contacts, and feature usage all contribute to pricing.
+HubSpot evolved from flat-tier subscription (Starter/Pro/Enterprise) to a hybrid structure where seats, contacts, and feature usage all contribute to pricing.
 The base tier determines feature access; usage scales the commercial.

 Setting the Right Threshold